Teen Closet Program

 About Kids’ Closet

 These students come from 9 school districts located from Catalina to 100 miles north to San Carlos and Miami.
-In the fall of 2016 Miami School District (Headstart through Eighth grade) will be added to the number of schools served.
 Most schools bus the students on Mondays and Thursdays, while other students come with their parents.
 We are open on some Saturdays to better accommodate parents’ schedules.
 Each school determines whether the child qualifies (usually eligibility is determined by Free and Reduced Lunch Program standards).

 History of Kids’ Closet

 On October 2, 1997 Kids’ Closet was born.
 That first year 358 children were clothed.
 Kids’ Closet has gone through quite a few changes over the years to where we are today.
-We now provide approximately 3000 wardrobes to qualified children each year.
-The history of how we got here is worth reading.
-Click here to read more: https://community-outreach.org/history-of-sbco
+We now provide approximately 3,000 wardrobes to qualified children each year.
+The history of SBCO, how it started and how we got here, is interesting and worth reading.
+Click here for the story.

 Our Kids’ Closet Building

 In the summer of 2012 Kids’ Closet moved back to Mammoth to its new 12,000 sq. ft. building!
 This has been designed and set up to best serve the kids.
 Mammoth was chosen as the location as it is much closer for several school districts in the Northern part of our service area, and no further for the Southern school districts or the volunteers.

 We now have one large dressing area where the children shop and try on the clothes in 14 dressing rooms.
 There are 2 waiting rooms with the restrooms located nearby and a 6,000 sq. ft. warehouse to accommodate all the merchandise.
 The town of Mammoth has leased the land to SBCO at $1.00 a year for 30 years which is a real plus for SBCO and for the town.
 It is a win-win for everyone!